Mavenoid raises $8M Series A to apply AI to technical product support – TechCrunch

 The company says the new capital will be used to invest further in product development and to fuel international expansion, including tripling the size of the team size over the next 12 months.
 It recently signed up a number of Fortune 500 companies, including HP and ABB.

 Founded in 2017 by two former Palantir employees — CEO Shahan Lilja and CTO Gintautas Miliauskas — Mavenoid has set out to make product support scalable and improve its overall quality.
-To do this, it is applying machine-learning and a chatbot style UI to on-board customers after they have made a purchase and to deliver on-going automated tech support.
-The idea is to empower customers to solve problems for themselves so that only the more edge cases need to be re-directed to human customer support teams.
+To do this, it is applying machine-learning and a chatbot style UI to onboard customers after they have made a purchase and to deliver ongoing automated tech support.
+The idea is to empower customers to solve problems for themselves so that only the more edge cases need to be redirected to human customer support teams.

 More generally, Mavenoid was born out of the realisation that “65% of technical support teams’ time is spent on a single activity: repetitive troubleshooting,” co-founder Lilja tells me.
 “It may look complex on the surface but it’s largely the same few technical issues being solved over and over again.
 Yet most technology companies escalate all but the most trivial customer requests to a human support agent or field service technician”.